Foundations

 - Single-file edits and bug fixes

-- Writing tests, documentation, and reviews
+- Writing tests, docs, code reviews

 - CSS tweaks and UI changes